NIFL Championship 2003/04, 2007/08, 2009/10, 2022/23

 Colin Malone then took over in manager and guided the team to the Bob Radcliffe Final in 2012 narrowly losing 1-0 to Lurgan Celtic however the club gained revenge the next season when they played the same opponents in the Bob Radcliffe Final winning 3-1.
 Colin Malone left the following season and the club went through a number of managers in a short space of time.
 Gary McKinstry took temporary charge before Brian Adair was appointed in January 2014.
 Brain then guided the team to the Bob Radcliffe Final winning the competition for a twelfth time on Boxing Day 2014 with a 3-1 win over Annagh United, Brain departed the club shortly after and Noel Mitchell took over helping the club avoid relegation.

 Dean Smith took over as manager in October 2016 and immediately fortunes improved with the team moving up the league table.
 The club celebrated its 50th anniversary in 2017 with a Gala Dinner, former managers Alfie Wylie, Jimmy Gardiner and Niall Currie were all in attendance.
-The following season Dean equalled Alfie Wylie’s achievement in reaching the Semi Finals for the only the second time in the clubs history.
-Loughgall beat Premier League sides Ards with a 90th minute winner from Ricky Copeland and Glenavon with goals from Dale Montgomery and Gary Liggett in a 2-1 win at Mourneview Park before losing 4-1 to Cliftonville in the Semi Final
+The following season Dean equalled Alfie Wylie’s achievement in reaching the Semi Finals of the Irish Cupfor the only the second time in the clubs history.
+Loughgall beat Premier League sides Ards with a 90th minute winner from Ricky Copeland and Glenavon with goals from Dale Montgomery and Gary Liggett in a 2-1 win at Mourneview Park before losing 4-1 to Cliftonville in the Semi Final.

 Dean secured his first trophy as Loughgall manager in January 2020 when a 3-2 win over Glenavon saw the club lift the Mid Ulster Cup.